EveryVoiceEngaged/Welcome/README.md

 6. If you're planning to make style sheet changes, you'll need to install the [Compass.app](https://github.com/KKBOX/compassapp/releases) to complile the SCSS code.

 ## Development Environment Requirements - Option B - devops build, test, deploy
 If you're working on a branch linked to our development or staging pipeline, commits and pull requests trigger builds, tests, and deployment to the linked container.
-Note that CSS changes will still require local compliation of the SCSS code.
+Note that CSS changes will still require local compilation of the SCSS code.